 Caroline is passionate about dance and costume history and is always striving to find ways to engage new audiences whether through exhibitions, articles or performance.
 Caroline specializes in early twentieth century dance and ballet with a focus on the evolution of costume.
-Here are some of her favorite research projects and interests.

 The Ballets Russes

 The costumes of the Ballets Russes has been an interest of mine since I was a teenager and found an old exhibition catalogue in a second-hand bookshop.
 The catalogue was from the National Gallery of Australia’s 1999 exhibition, From Russia with Love, and contained a picture of this costume for a knight from the 1910 production of Firebird.
-I became obsessed with this costume, then the ballet and eventually the whole company.
+I became obsessed with this costume, then the ballet, and eventually the whole company.

-Over the last 10 years I have had the opportunity to research and work with many of the surviving costumes from this incredible company including at The Museum of London, Harry Ransom Center, University of Arts London, and National Gallery of Australia.
+Over the last 12 years I have had the opportunity to research and work with many of the surviving costumes from this incredible company including at The Museum of London, Harry Ransom Center, University of Arts London, and National Gallery of Australia.
 As well as visiting other collections at The Royal Ontario Museum, Victoria & Albert Museum, McNay Art Museum, and Wadsworth Atheneum.

-I was involved in the Museum of London’s Collections Online project where I researched and created descriptions for the majority of the Museum’s Anna Pavlova and Ballets Russes costume collection.
+I was involved in the Museum of London’s Collections Online project where I researched and created descriptions for the majority of the Museum’s Anna Pavlova and Ballets Russes costume collections.
 You can see this here.

 I am very interested in tracing the history of who made these costumes and in examining the costumes themselves as important primary resources.
 I have undertaken a lot of work in researching and identifying these surviving pieces.